 The income statement, also known as the profit and loss statement, sums up the firm’s expenses, profit and loss for a specific period of time.
 The income statement determines how much the company has earned or lost over a period of time.
 In short, the income statement defines your firm’s bottom line or net income.

-A cash flow statement shows the amount of cash generated and spent by an organisation over a period of time.
-The cash flow statement is based on a firm’s operating, investing and financial activities.
+A cash flow statement shows the amount of cash generated and spent by an organization over a period of time.
+The cash flow statement is based on a firm’s operating, investing, and financial activities.
 The cash flow statement offers potential investors a better view of your company’s financial position.

 Large enterprises document shareholders’ equity as a separate document.
 Whereas medium and small companies often include them in their balance sheets.
 The statement of shareholder equity contains information about how much owners and key stakeholders invest in the company.